scraed/TheMomentGauge/README.md

 pip install --upgrade "jax[cuda11_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

-#### GPU Installation (CUDA, installed locally, harder)

-Please refer to the [official JAX installation guide](https://github.com/google/jax#installation) for instructions on installing JAX with a locally installed CUDA.

 ### 5. Add the package to PYTHONPATH

 In order to use the Moment Gauge library in your Python projects, you need to add the package to your PYTHONPATH.
-Replace `[directory to moment gauge package]` with the full path to the `TheMomentGauge` directory on your system.

 For example, if the directory is located at `/home/user/TheMomentGauge`, the command would be:

 ```
 export PYTHONPATH=$PYTHONPATH:/home/user/TheMomentGauge